Molly Toomey, MSW

 neurodivergence

-Are you someone who "ticks differently" or is grappling with the challenges of being neurodivergent?You might be diagnosed (or self-diagnosed) as autistic, ADHD, AuDHD, or bipolar, and are trying to make sense of this new identity and new understanding of your past and present struggles.
-Perhaps you're struggling to accept this diagnosis or what it means for your life.
+Are you someone who "ticks differently" or is grappling with the challenges of being neurodivergent?You might be diagnosed (or self-diagnosed) as autistic, ADHD, AuDHD, or bipolar, and are trying to make sense of this in the context of your past and present struggles and interpersonal relationships.
+Perhaps you're struggling to accept this new diagnosis or identity and what it means for your life.
 Or you were late-diagnosed and feel struck by anger, grief, and loss.
-Maybe you're already well-versed in life as a neurodivergent person but still struggle with daily functioning, relationships, communication, self-esteem, or connecting and finding community in a way that feels good to you.
+Maybe you're already well-versed in life as a neurodivergent person but still struggle with daily functioning, relationships, getting "un-stuck" from rigid patterns that don't serve you, communication, self-esteem, or connecting and finding community in a way that feels good to you.
 Add society's expectations and a world that wasn't quite built for you and it can become overwhelming.I can support you with:

 I've worked with many neurodivergent folks and can relate to the struggles (and joys) myself.
 It is possible to not only survive, but thrive.
 Wherever you're at in your journey, I'd be honored to accompany you.